pombredanne/cellstore/readme.md

 ## Windows Users

 We advice you to run any commands in the Git Bash.
-Otherwise, the decryption of config.json won't work.
+Otherwise, the decryption of config.json won't work and you will have to setup the config.json manually.

 ## Development